Knowledge is power, right? That’s what we’ve been taught.

 This tendency can affect our success, especially when it comes to investments.
 For every reason to buy an investment, there’s always an opposing reason to sell it.
 When we only listen to what we want to hear, we’re like a financial echo chamber.

 After we invest, the problem is more acute.
 We tend to stick with our decisions longer, holding out rather than selling when the price keeps dropping, leading us to lose money.
-For an excellent (and reasonably funny) illustration of this, there’s an animated video.

 Confirmation bias affects professional investors, too.
 In a recent experiment in South Korea, studies showed that investors who participate in virtual communities have poorer investment performances because they exhibit confirmation bias when they’re processing the information on stock message boards.
 This leads to overconfidence, higher expectations about performance, and lower realized returns.
-You can learn more about the study here.

 How to Overcome Confirmation Bias